 How will the training take place?

-Typically this course will take a year on completion the apprentice will gain an NVQ level 2.
+Typically this course will take a year on completion.
 To complete this qualification the learner will not need to go to a further education (FE) college or training centre.
 Their time will be spent in your business where they will get to learn practical skills from seeing a real working environment.
 The learner will be required to shadow a qualified member of staff so they are able to learn first-hand how to perform the role.
 The apprentice will also need to assist in activities and once they pass their assessments and progresses through the course they will be able to start completing tasks on their own.
 To ensure that the apprentice is competent in completing tasks by themselves a Remit assessor will visit them at your company to complete the assessment testing with the apprentice.

 What is the process involved in employing a health and social care apprentice?